absorensen/numbers_go_brrrr/m1_memory_hierarchies/s1_basic_data_structures.md

     }
     ```

 This is even worse though.
-We now have a 2-dimensional array, which is highly flexible, but we
+We now have a 2-dimensional array, which is highly flexible, we can
-have to dereference two pointers for every access.
+even have uneven dimensions, but we have to dereference two pointers for every access.

 There is another way of doing this with a vector, which is the way I will be using
 multi-dimensional arrays in this module.
 It involves using a single dimensional vector
 as if it had more dimensions.
+This is also known as linearization.

 === "Rust"